Religious emblem programs (Scouting America): Approved programs and awards

-The following awards are recognized by the BSA and the religious emblems knot may be worn upon completion of the program.
+The following awards are recognized by Scouting America and the religious emblems knot may be worn upon completion of the program.

 While optional, the programs may be used to fulfill certain requirements of the Cub Scout Bear and Webelos ranks, the Venturing Religious Life Bronze Award and the Venturing TRUST Award.
 Instruction for these programs is provided by the religious organization; unit leaders are involved only if they are also part of the religious organization.
 Many of the religious programs involve the youth's parents.

 Many of the religious organizations also have awards for adult BSA members; however, these awards are almost always recognition for service to the religion within Scouting.
 The adults are nominated for the award; they do not go through a program.

 Other awards

-P.R.A.Y. has developed several other awards that are not specifically recognized by the BSA.
+P.R.A.Y. has developed several other awards that are not specifically recognized by Scouting America.
 Mentors may be recognized by a pin or pendant that may be worn on non-Scouting apparel.
 There is also a four-star recognition pin for youth who have earned all four levels of their program.
 Other groups may have similar awards for individuals and units that are not listed through P.R.A.Y.
 If approved by the local council, they may be worn as temporary insignia on the right pocket of the Scout uniform.

 P.R.A.Y. also offers its own "Duty to God" segment patch program for Scouts of all ages and adult advisers of all faiths, designed to promote their religious awards programs.
-To earn the patch, girls and adults must attend or make an interfaith presentation about religious awards, then fulfill a personal commitment of their choice that fulfills their "duty to God" as promised in the Boy Scout Oath, such as promoting, earning, or helping another girl earn the religious award for her faith.
+To earn the patch, girls and adults must attend or make an interfaith presentation about religious awards, then fulfill a personal commitment of their choice that fulfills their "duty to God" as promised in the Scout Oath, such as promoting, earning, or helping another girl earn the religious award for her faith.
 There are four segments for the patch.
 One is offered yearly, called the "anchor patch", while the other three are offered yearly on a rotational basis.
 After one patch is released, the previous year's patch is discontinued for the next three years, then is reinstated again for a one-year period.
 As of August 2008, only two of these three patches have been released.

 National Association of Presbyterian Scouters

-The Celtic Cross award is given to adults active as a youth leader associated with a Presbyterian Church program, including Boy Scouts of America youth leaders and any other group or organization that chooses to give the award.
+The Celtic Cross award is given to adults active as a youth leader associated with a Presbyterian Church program, including Scouting America youth leaders and any other group or organization that chooses to give the award.
 To receive the award an adult must demonstrate "exceptional Christian character", or has given faithful service to a youth program(s) of a congregation by serving in church leadership positions.